-(2) Each Business Group reports matters of importance to the Company's business, operation, or financial performance to the Management Council or the Board of Directors on a regular and as-needed basis.
+(2) Each business division reports matters of importance to the Company's business, operation, or financial performance to the Management Council or the Board of Directors on a regular and as-needed basis.

-Each Business Group endeavors to establish a structure to conduct risk management within its own organization.
-Under this structure, each

-Business Group controls the gathering of information within its organization and is constantly enhancing its structure to quickly and accurately grasp events and other risk information.
+Each business division endeavors to establish a structure to conduct risk management within its own organization.
+Under this structure, each business division controls the gathering of information within its organization and is constantly enhancing its structure to quickly and accurately grasp and report on events and other risk information.

-(3) The Finance and Accounting Department reports financial results, revisions to financial results and forecasts, dividends and other information to the Board of Directors, based on financial information gathered from each Business Group.
+(3) The Corporate Finance Unit reports financial results, revisions to financial results and forecasts, dividends and other information to the Board of Directors, based on financial information gathered from each business division.

-Based on information disclosure regulations, the Legal Department and Public Relations Department jointly review decisions, events, and financial results gathered as explained above to confirm the timeliness and accuracy of the information in relation to disclosing it to investors.
+Based on information disclosure regulations, the Legal Unit and Public & Investor Relations Division jointly review decisions, events, and financial results gathered as explained above to confirm the timeliness and accuracy of the information in relation to disclosing it to investors.
 The Company's representative director and president conducts a final review of the information before the information is disclosed to investors in a timely and accurate manner.
 With regard to financial results and financial items included in decisions or events, the chief financial officer (CFO) approves the information prior to the final review by the representative director and president.